 As a digital-driven future is increasingly collaborative, so-called “softer” skills (communication, working in teams, earning and displaying trust, etc) are becoming a critical part of any senior IT manager’s repertoire.
 The days of the IT department being reclusive and hard to work with are over.
 The future IT department is just as much a front-facing part of the company as any other and needs to learn from other departments what they require from their technology platforms.

 As the world of technology is expanding at an ever-increasing speed in countless directions at once, it becomes practically impossible for one CIO or senior IT manager to be fully across all the latest developments in every field.
 This is now why it’s vital to utilise the opinions of external consultants, technology vendors or other department heads who make it their business to see how new, niche technology solutions can work for your company.
 There is a lot of developing information in the IT world and a savvy CIO will know that the key to navigating it is learning where to find experts in various fields.

 iFactory have been on the fire-front of new technology since 2004.
-Whether it's emerging web site design methods, transformative social media strategies or cutting-edge application development, iFactory are ready to help your business grow into the future.
-Contact iFactory today to find out how we can help you.
+Whether it’s emerging web site design methods, transformative social media strategies or cutting-edge app development, iFactory are ready to help your business grow into the future.
+Contact us today to find out how we can help you launch your web application.